HMRC Missing Trader Fraud

 What Are The Indicators Of Missing Trader, MTIC And Carousel Fraud ?

-If you are involved in the Excise industry you may at sometime have received a letter from HMRC which refers to your involvement with a Missing Trader or being in a supply chain in which there is MTIC fraud.
+If you are involved in the Excise Industry you may at sometime have received a letter from HMRC referring to your involvement with a Missing Trader or being in a supply chain in which there is MTIC fraud.
 This may also extend to carousel fraud.

-A brief overview of Missing Trader Intra-Community Fraud, often referred to as “MTIC” fraud is covered below as there are several different forms that MTIC fraud can take.
+A brief overview of Missing Trader Intra-Community Fraud.
+This often referred to as “MTIC” fraud, is covered below as there are several different forms that MTIC Fraud can take.

 Make An Enquiry Today